CylonicRaider/websocket-server/README.md

 After having installed the library (or having it available locally otherwise), run

-    python3 -m websocket_server.examples
+    python -m websocket_server.examples

 in a command line, and navigate your WebSocket-enabled Web browser to [http://localhost:8080/](http://localhost:8080/).

 ## Documentation

-Apply the pydoc tool of your choice to the package.
+Apply the *pydoc* tool of your choice to the package.